SEND Inclusion

 - participate fully, regardless of disabilities or medical needs.

-Children with Disabilities
+Children with Disabilities:

 Some children in our school have disabilities.
 We are committed to meeting the needs of these children, as we are to meeting the needs of all groups of children within our school.
 The school fully meets the requirements of the amended Disability Discrimination Act that came into effect in September 2002.
 All reasonable steps are taken to ensure that these children are not placed at a substantial disadvantage compared to non-disabled children.
+In line with the Equality Act (2010) and the Children and Families Act (2014), we aim to treat all pupils fairly and with respect and provide access or opportunities for all children without discrimination of any kind.

 The school is committed to providing an environment that allows disabled children full access to all areas of learning.
 All our classroom entrances are wide enough for wheelchair access, and the designated points of entry for our school also allow wheelchair access.
 We are committed to provide specialist desks and chairs for pupils with limited motor-coordination skills.
 Our Access Plan identifies how we intend to increase the extent to which disabled pupils can take advantage of all that our school has to offer.

 Teachers modify teaching and learning expectations as appropriate for children with disabilities.
 For example, they may give additional time to complete certain activities, or they may modify teaching materials.
-In their planning teachers ensure that they give children with disabilities the opportunity to develop skills in practical aspects of the curriculum.
+In their planning, teachers ensure that they give children with disabilities the opportunity to develop skills in practical aspects of the curriculum.

 The National SENCO Award